davidmolina/davidmolina.github.io/resume.md

 After returning from an 18-month active-duty mission at Aberdeen Proving Ground and a very short stint at the Oregon legislature I relaunched our bilingual staffing business and landed a few clients placing bilingual talent for temporary roles.
 During this period, I served on the Oregon Staffing Association Board of Directors as Legislative Director.

-After Dover AFB, we restarted this staffing business in the federal contracting space and in 2013 won a small VA landscaping contract.
-In 2013 (really 2014), I began seeing a different crowd visiting [bilingualhire.co](http://bilingualhire.co) and so I spun that off into a web application and everything we did in staffing/ recruiting (and, training) is now performed at Edith's new company at [ThinkMujer](https://www.thinkmujer.com/about/).
+After Dover AFB, I evolved [BilingualHire into an bilingual job posting service](https://www.bilingualhire.co).
+Everything we did in staffing/ recruiting (and, training) is now performed at Edith's new company at [ThinkMujer](https://www.thinkmujer.com/about/).

 # Committee Administrator